Convoy of Russian peacekeepers moves freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, February 15.
-A convoy of 5 passenger cars and 23 supply trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any incidents, Trend reports from the scene.
+SHUSHA, Azerbaijan, February 16.
+A convoy of one passenger car and 12 trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any incidents, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.